-17.3 EMERGENCY TENANT PAGING SYSTEM REQUIREMENTS
+17.5 EMERGENCY TENANT PAGING SYSTEM REQUIREMENTS

-17.3.1 Ambient Noise in Tenant Space
+17.5.1 Ambient Noise in Tenant Spaces

 Ambient noise WILL NOT exceed 65 decibels (Db) in tenant spaces, measured from the center of the space at a height of 60 inches.
-The MAA Fire Marshall or designee will perform random ambient noise measurements, if the ambient noise levels exceed 65 Db the tenant will be required to eliminate the source of the violation.
+The MAA Fire Marshal or designee will perform random ambient noise measurements.
+If the ambient noise levels exceed 65 Db, the tenant will be required to eliminate the source of the violation or use shunting to disable all sound producing devices in the event of an Emergency Page.
+The use of a shunt shall be at the sole discretion of the Fire Marshal.